sindregjone/TempAndHumSens/README.md

 This project is created for the ESP32-C3 microcontroller.
 It is built upon the esp-idf BluFi example project, but it has been edited.

 ## File structure
-- main.c: This is where the app_main function is located, where the program starts
+- `main.c`: This is where the app_main function is located, where the program starts
-- definitions.h: Header file containing necessary definitions and macros used in the project
+- `definitions.h`: Header file containing necessary definitions and macros used in the project
-- Kconfig.projbuild: Configuration file for the project used to define build settings
+- `Kconfig.projbuild`: Configuration file for the project used to define build settings
-- CMakeLists.txt: Here the components is registered
+- `CMakeLists.txt`: Here the components is registered
-- battery_monitor.c`: Source file that handles battery monitoring functionality.
+- `battery_monitor.c`: Source file that handles battery monitoring functionality.
 - `BT_Handler.c`: Source file for handling Bluetooth communication.
 - `NVS_Handler.c`: Source file for handling Non-Volatile Storage (NVS) operations.
 - `blufi_init.c`: Source file for initializing Bluetooth Low Energy (BLE) functionalities using Blufi.